dailystory/docs/articles/changelog/2020/august.md

 * check for specific click in email condition
 * when removed from campaign also remove from automation
 * bug in scheduler pre-send logic
+* update dailydigest to use httphelper and not send on errors

 ## August 4, 2020
 * return urls in email for automation